telerik/xaml-docs/knowledge-base/kb-chartview-howto-export-without-panzoom-scrollbars.md

 ---
 title: How to export the RadChartView without the pan and zoom scrollbars
-description: Create an image of the chart without scrollbars
+description: Create an image of the chart without scrollbars.
 page_title: Remove scrollbars when exporting RadCartesianChart
 type: how-to
 slug: kb-chartview-howto-export-without-panzoom-scrollbars